sonmarcho/sonmarcho.github.io/_posts/2022-12-25-sculpted-head/2022-12-25-sculpted-head.md

 I then worked on the details.
 I had to experiment a bit because I hadn't sculpted anything in a long time.
-As I wanted to create a sculpted head, I also aimed at a stylized finition.
+As I wanted to create a sculpted head, I also aimed at a stylized look.
 As a result, I slowly converged towards the following process.
 First, I used the clay buildup brush to create the overall shapes by adding or substracting volumes.
 I then used the flatten brush to make the surfaces less roundish, and give them the look of a sculpted surface.
 Of